Hey Arnold!: United States

 Hey Arnold! originally aired on Nickelodeon in the United States from October 7, 1996, until June 8, 2004, with reruns until December 6, 2007.
-Nicktoons aired reruns of the series from May 1, 2002 to February 11, 2024.
+Nicktoons aired reruns of the series from May 1, 2002 to January 1, 2009, plus a special one-time airing on February 11, 2024.
 The show aired in reruns on the now-defunct Nick on CBS programming block for two years, from September 14, 2002, to September 4, 2004.
+From September 5, 2011 to January 17, 2022, it aired on TeenNick's now-defunct late night programming block, NickRewind (formerly The '90s are All That, The Splat and NickSplat).

 Some of the episodes can now be viewed on the free app Pluto TV under the channel Nickelodeon's 90s Kids.

 International

 Hey Arnold! premiered on October 30, 1996, in the United Kingdom, originally on CITV.
 Hey Arnold! aired in reruns on Canadian Nickelodeon from January 10, 2010, to August 28, 2022.
 In 2017, the Kenya Film Classification Board banned Hey Arnold!, together with the cartoon series The Loud House, The Legend of Korra from Nickelodeon, Steven Universe, Clarence and Adventure Time from Cartoon Network, from being broadcast in Kenya.
 According to the Board, the reason was that these series were "glorifying homosexual behavior".